glideinWMS/glideinmonitor/docs/install.md

 * db_host, db_user, db_pass, db_name - MySQL - connection info, on first run the database should be created manually without any tables in it
 * Log_Dir - A place to store logs from the webserver and indexer running
 * Log_Level - NONE, ERROR, WARNING, INFO are the acceptable options
-* Users - For the webserver http auth, the key is the username and the value is an MD5 hash of the password (in the example above, the password is "admin")
+* Users - For the webserver http auth, the key is the username and the value is an MD5 hash of the password (in the example above, the password is "admin".
+To create your own you can use something like `echo -n MY_PASSWORD | md5sum`)
 * Port, Host - For the webserver to operate on

 It can be tested using a sample Glidein logs archive which contains the proper client subdirectory.